 Then, you should regularise your tax affairs now by making a voluntary disclosure to your Revenue Office.
 Chapter 2 of the Code of Practice for Revenue Compliance Interventions deals with regularising tax and duty defaults.

-Next: Are you doing nixers (also known as moonlighting)?
+Next: Are you doing nixers (or work 'on the side')?